 The road was plagued by problems during this early embryonic stage with the Royal Automobile Club of Queensland announcing that the road was closed, less than one month after it was officially opened.

-The new sealed road through the gap was eventually opened in November 1949.
+The newly sealed road through the gap was eventually opened in November 1949.

-Bestbrook was a working farm up until the early 1980s, originally the farm house was situated just of the Cunningham Highway to the east of the main Coach house about were the old tennis court is located.
+Bestbrook was a working farm up until the early 1980s, originally the farmhouse was situated just off the Cunningham Highway to the east of the main Coach house about where the old tennis court is located.
 Now used for horse riding.

 Bestbrook was purchased by a group from Brisbane who had dreams to develop it into a tourist facility, introducing domestic and international tourists to a little bit of country.